AliasAndrew/TodoListReact/docs.md

   _Program.cs_
   The entry point of the program, starts the program by creating a webhost, configuring it with the Startup class.
   _Startup.cs_
-  Basic configuration and service registration using dependency injection in the ... function.
+  Basic configuration and service registration using dependency injection in the ConfigureServices function.
 For this project the Controllers and SQL Server services have been added.
   _Models folder:_
   _TodoItem.cs_
     The model file for the database and the controller, represents a list item in the todo list with the following properties: